astravant/digital-garden-jekyll/_pages/index.md

   Take a look at <span style="font-weight: bold">[[Hello World]]</span> to get started on your exploration.
 </p>

-A digital garden.
-What is it?
-I share articles, notes, and thoughts on things I am pondering.
+Welcome to my digital garden!
+An online space at the intersection of a notebook and a blog.
+A decades-spanning project of information sensemaking.
+I will use bi-directional linking - a lot of internal links - to connect notes together.
 Generally speaking, this digital garden will be sharing thoughts on startups, technology, philosophy, personal development, and future predictions.

 The best way to get started on understanding digital gardens is to read this [Of Digital Streams, Campfires and Gardens](https://tomcritchlow.com/2018/10/10/of-gardens-and-wikis/) by [Tom Critchlow](https://tomcritchlow.com/).